robertkakah/weather-app/README.md

 Requests: HTTP library for API calls
 Pandas: Data manipulation and analysis
 License
-This project is open source and available under the MIT License.
+This project is open source and available under the MIT License

-Editor